 Gender equality and women's empowerment remains a key developmental issue for Myanmar.
-Myanmar ranks 80 out of 188 countries in the latest Gender Inequality Index (GII) and women's participation in decision making is limited at all levels.
-In the 2015 General Elections, 23 women entered the upper house and 44 women the lower house as elected parliamentarians resulting in the doubling of seats held by female MPs from 6.0 per cent to 13.7 per cent of the elected MPs.
-In total, the number of female MPs in Myanmar's national parliament accounts for 10.5 per cent including elected and military appointed MPs.
-Also at the state and region level, the total number of female parliamentarians increased considerably from 3.8 per cent to 9.7 per cent of all parliamentarians.
-A study by the UN Food and Agricultural Organization (FAO) found that there are few women administrators across the country's 330 townships, and that in 2015, only 0.001 per cent of village tract administrators were women.
+Myanmar ranks 80 out of 148 countries in the 2012 Gender Inequality Index (GII) and women's participation in decision making is limited at all levels.
+Only 4.4 per cent of seats in the National Parliament are held by women.
+A study by the UN Food and Agricultural Organization (FAO) found that there are few women administrators across the country's 330 townships, and that in 2015 only 0.001 per cent of village tract administrators were women.

-According to a study by Gender Equality Network (GEN), work and livelihoods opportunities for women and men in Myanmar are strongly linked to gendered norms and patriarchal cultural values.
-As a result, women are routinely paid significantly less than men, despite that the 2008 Constitution of Myanmar guarantees equal pay for equal work.
-Indeed, research by the United Nations Development Programme found that both the unskilled agricultural and off-farm daily wages for women were 20 to 30 per cent lower than that of men in rural Myanmar.
-Furthermore, women are reported to have less access to government services such as training and bank loans compared to men, limiting their livelihood opportunities and potential.
-Women remain, however, an important part of Myanmar's rural economy with 48.3 per cent of employed agricultural workers being women.
+According to a study by Gender Equality Network (GEN), work and livelihoods opportunities for women and men in Myanmar are strongly linked to gendered norms and patriarchal cultural values.3 As a result women are routinely paid significantly less than men, despite that the 2008 constitution guarantees equal pay for equal work.
+Indeed, research by the United Nations Development Programme found that both the unskilled agricultural and off-farm daily wages for women were 20 to 30 per cent lower than that of men in rural Myanmar.4 Furthermore, women are reported to have less access to government services such as training and bank loans compared to men, limiting their livelihood opportunities and potential.
+Women remain, however, an important part of Myanmar's rural economy with 48.3 per cent of employed agricultural workers being women.5

-Since 2010, LIFT has sought to address the challenges women face in Myanmar through its livelihoods and food security programmes.
+Since 2010 LIFT has sought to address the challenges women face in Myanmar through its livelihoods and food security programmes.
 This gender strategy builds on LIFT's experience and achievements and, in alignment with LIFT's new strategy (2015) and the National Strategic Plan for the Advancement of Women (2013-2022), provides a road map for scaling up LIFT's impact.6